Canon 100D vs Panasonic GH2

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 100D or the Panasonic GH2 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 100D:

 - More detail: Offers more megapixels (17.9 vs 15.9MP) with a 8% higher linear resolution.

 - Better low-light sensitivity: Requires less light for good images (0.4 stops ISO advantage).

 - Better live-view autofocus: Features on-sensor phase-detection for quicker and more confident autofocus.